timrcm/TicTacToe/readme.md

 Intended functionality:
 - Draw out the board for each turn
+- Play against another human
-- Play against an opponent that makes random moves
+- Play against an "AI" opponent that makes random moves
   - Maybe add difficulty levels at some point
 - Detect winning scenarios